WebPlatformForEmbedded/Storm/readme.md

 # Local

-WPETestFramework supports running the agent locally, for testing purposes or when no active internet connection is available.
+Storm supports running the agent locally, for testing purposes or when no active internet connection is available.
 Note: This will not save any information/history/etc into the Metrological dashboard.

-To run WPETestFramework with the commandline stub:
+To run Storm with the commandline stub:
 ```
 node WPETestFramework.js -l
 ```